makerdao/lockstake/README.md

 * MKR cannot be moved outside of an `urn` or between `urn`s without paying the exit fee.
 * At any time the `urn`'s entire locked MKR amount is either staked or not, and is either delegated or not.
 * Staking rewards are not part of the collateral, and are still claimable after freeing from the engine, changing a farm or being liquidated.
 * The entire locked MKR amount is also credited as collateral for the user.
-However, the user itself decides if and how much NST to borrow, and should be aware of liquidation risk.
+However, the user itself decides if and how much USDS to borrow, and should be aware of liquidation risk.
 * A user can delegate control of an `urn` that it controls to another EOA/contract.
 This is helpful for supporting manager-type contracts that can be built on top of the engine.
 * Once a vault goes into liquidation, its MKR is undelegated and unstaked.
 It and can only be re-delegated or re-staked once there are no more auctions for it.